-As shown in the table above, the capital resources requirement amounts to £10.526m and is determined in accordance with capital requirements as defined by Solvency II.
-As at 31 December 2017 the Society's capital resources were 163% of its capital requirements.
+As shown on page 32, the capital resources requirement amounts to $\mathfrak{L}9.735m$ and is determined in accordance with capital requirements as defined by Solvency II.
+As at 31 December 2018 the Society's capital resources were 152% of its capital requirements.

-Approximately 45% of the fund excluding the Child Trust Fund business is held in property and approximately 29% is held in equities.
+Approximately 42% of the fund excluding the Child Trust Fund business is held in property and approximately 29% is held in equities.
 These are sensitive to market movements in general.
-About 22% is held in UK bonds and gilts, and changing market conditions can affect bond values and future returns.
+About 25% is held in UK bonds and gilts, and changing market conditions can affect bond values and future returns.
 Each bond also has its own individual credit risk.
 About 1% is held in the form of commercial mortgages.
 The remaining assets are invested in cash and deposits which are subject to default risk.

-The valuation interest rate is set in reference to risk-free rates specified by the European Insurance and Occupational Pensions Authority ("EIOPA") as at 31 December 2017.
+The valuation interest rate is set in reference to risk-free rates specified by the European Insurance and Occupational pensions Authority ("EIOPA") as at 31 December 2018.